kokoko3k/koko-aio-slang/docs.md

         Allows to shrink or expand the monitor frame to fit the game content.
     Image Border:
         Draws a black border around the game content.
+    Reflections zoom:
+        "Zoom" the reflections if they don't match the content.

 **Backgound image:**
     Draws an image on screen picked from the "textures" shader subdirectory,